 - How to apply the current industry risk-based good practice approach to compliant electronic records and signatures

-- How to maintain Data Integrity through the operation phase of the GAMP life cycle
+- How to maintain Data Integrity through the GAMP system life cycle and beyond

-- How new technologies such as cloud computing and mobile applications can impact data integrity
+- How cloud computing approaches can impact data integrity

 - Data Governance Framework